devzspy/GameSpy-Openspy-Core/readme.md

 ## Peerchat Oper commands

-* /oper user email password (Gives you admin rights)
+* /oper user email password (Required to perform oper commands below.
+Gives you admin rights)
 * /raw join #channel x i  (Invisibly join channel as an oper'd user)
 * /raw join #channel i i (unhide yourself, may require leaving and rejoining)
 * /raw ATM username :?IMP INFO (GameSpy Arcade client /whois check)
 * /raw ATM #channel ATM :CHDEL word (Delete messages containing the specified word.
 Causes chat to scroll when line gets deleted)
+* /wallops (sends a global message in notice form to all users from SERVER)
+* /stats (shows a lot of stats such as messages per second etc)
+* /kill username (kills a user from the server)
+* /kline ip (klines {bans} an ip, also accepts ranges)

 ## Client Spoofing